etgryphon/stativus/README.md

 ## Demo

-You can see a working version using only HTML5 Canvas and Stativus called [RedFlix](http://aperture-0672911f.strobeapp.com/) You can see the code at [stativus-demo](https://github.com/etgryphon/stativus-demo)
+You can see a working version using only HTML5 Canvas and Stativus called (chrome only!)[RedFlix](http://aperture-0672911f.strobeapp.com/)
+You can see the code at [stativus-demo](https://github.com/etgryphon/stativus-demo)

 ## Usage